pyt-team/TopoEmbedX/README.md

 # 🌐 TopoEmbedX: Representation Learning on Topological Domains 🍩

-`TopoEmbedX` is a package for studying higher order represenation learning on simplicial, cellular and combinatorial complexes.
+`TopoEmbedX` is a package for studying higher order representation learning on simplicial, cellular and combinatorial complexes.